top of page

 Mortgage Survey/ Plot Plan

-It is extremely helpful if you have a survey available when a salesperson comes to your home.
-This will help locate lot lines, easements, wetlands, etc. We also use your survey to obtain the necessary building permits for pool installation.
-You normally would have received a mortgage survey from your title company at the time of your closing.
-If you do not have a mortgage or have not officially closed on your home, you may be able to get a survey from the builder/ developer.
-As a last resort, we can sometimes make a hand sketch to submit for the necessary permits.
-If your city does not accept a hand sketch, a land survey can be obtained for approximately $600-$1200, depending on the size of your lot.
+Having a survey on hand when a field consultant visits your home is incredibly beneficial.
+It assists in identifying lot lines, easements, wetlands, and other important features.
+Additionally, we will use your survey to secure the required building permits for pool installation.
+Typically, you would have received a mortgage survey from your title company during the closing process.
+If you don’t have a mortgage or haven’t officially closed on your home yet, you might be able to obtain a survey from your builder or developer.
+If all else fails, we can sometimes create a hand sketch for permit submission.
+However, if your city does not accept hand sketches, you can arrange for a formal land survey, which generally costs between $600 and $1200, based on your lot size